pmbanugo/tina/README.md

 Isolates are lightweight, typed state machines that live inside a Shard.
 They receive a message, return an Effect, and exit.
 If one panics — or segfaults — the Shard's **Trap Boundary** catches the fault, wipes the Isolate's memory, and notifies the Supervisor, then it is rebuilt in microseconds.

-> In Erlang, a C extension (NIF) segfault kills the entire VM.
-Those exceptional cases in the BEAM are safe in Tina.
+**Surviving the Unsurvivable:** In Erlang, a C extension (NIF) segfault kills the entire VM.
+Those exceptional cases in the BEAM are safe in Tina because things like segfaults are handled as regular faults.
+The Shard’s Trap Boundary catches the OS-level memory violation, wipes the Isolate, and restarts it.

 ### 3. The Grand Arena — Pre-Allocate the Universe, Then Never Call malloc
 At boot, each Shard requests one block of memory from the OS.
 Every Isolate, every message pool, every I/O buffer is carved from this space.